If someone’s carelessness caused your injury in a Florida car or truck crash, you want to get your medical bills paid.

 After Medical Provider Bills PIP, Should Then Bill Health Insurer

-The reason is that the injured person should not be worse off because he was an insured under a PIP policy that paid benefits.
+The injured person should not be worse off because he was an insured under a PIP policy that paid benefits.

 Medical Provider Should Immediately Bill Health Insurer After PIP is exhausted